CarikeBL/lowcode-meets-procode/README.md

 ```

 Note: Replace any `http://localhost:5000` references with the `https://` ngrok URL when importing the connector.

+API key note
+- The API enforces a simple API key header `x-api-key` for requests.
+Set the key using the environment variable `API_KEY` (e.g. `$env:API_KEY = "my-secret-key"`).
+- When creating the Custom Connector in Power Automate, configure Security to use **API key** in header `x-api-key` and supply the same key when creating a connection.

 Endpoints provided by the demo
 - `GET /hello`  returns `{ "message": "Hello from .NET 👋" }`